Motorcycle Blue Book Value

 And for you buyers out there, you know that if you pay what the seller is asking, it's only a matter of days before someone tells you where you could have gotten a better bike for a lower price.
 Is there any way to avoid this hassle?
 Of course, there is, and it's called the "blue book."

-Each of these resources provides prices based on different criteria, and you are bound to get different, sometimes significantly different estimates from each.
-So how do you know who to trust?
-Here's the confusing answer: Trust them both and don't trust any one of them.
-To explain why here's a brief look at each.
+Each of these resources provides prices based on different criteria, and you are bound to get different—sometimes significantly different—estimates from each.

 How a Blue Book Value Is Determined